-Master of Arts (A.M.)
-Degree
+MASTER OF ARTS (A.M.)
+DEGREE

 Students may apply for a Master of Arts (A.M.) in lieu of the Qualifications Evaluation if they are unable to complete the Ph.D.
 The A.M. is awarded by the Graduate Division of the School of Arts and Sciences (SAS) and all degree applicants must complete the online SAS application by the appropriate deadline for the term in which the degree is to be awarded.
 Those who take the QE, do not have to complete this form.
+Applicants must also complete Form #17 (Master of Arts Application) and submit it, along with a copy of the approved paper, to the Assistant Dean for Graduate Studies at least two weeks before the end of the term in which the degree is to be awarded.